The English curriculum is easiest to think of as speaking and listening, reading and writing.

 During these sessions, children are taught the key skills of: retrieval; inference; structure; language choice; purpose/viewpoint and context.
 Teachers begin their series of lessons with modelled whole class sessions followed by time in groups for children to practise new skills taught through a variety of strategies.

 Reading should be a pleasurable activity and time should be devoted at school and home to 'reading for pleasure'.
 Throughout the week, children have the opportunity to be read to by their teachers, read books of their own choice and take books home to read and discuss.
 This is key to the development and enjoyment of reading.

 Teachers plan rich and varied writing tasks, which are purposeful and stimulate the enthusiasm and interest of the children.

 The tasks often link to the topic being studied at the time.
 For example, when Year 2 learn about the Great Fire of London as a topic, they might write diary entries inspired by Samuel Pepys.
-These take the form of both written work and eBooks!
-Our classrooms have dedicated role play/writing areas in which children can create their own experiences through role-play and which provide them with writing opportunities and key vocabulary which they can use in their extended writing.
+Our classrooms are dedicated to providing a rich and stimulating environment which inspires and supports with writing, for example by displaying key vocabulary which they can use in their extended work.

 Our teachers ensure that the teaching of writing develops our children's competence as they are taught to plan, revise and evaluate their work.
 We celebrate their progress and achievements by displaying published work around the school.